greysun/NLP/README.md

 # NLP
 natural language processing

-https://github.com/NTMC-Community/awaresome-neural-models-for-semantic-match  A curated list of papers dedicated to neural text (semantic) matching.
+https://github.com/NTMC-Community/awaresome-neural-models-for-semantic-match  A curated list of papers dedicated to neural text (semantic) matching.  https://github.com/NTMC-Community/MatchZoo  MatchZoo is a toolkit for text matching.
+It was developed to facilitate the designing, comparing, and sharing of deep text matching models.

 https://github.com/Kyubyong/nlp_tasks  Natural Language Processing Tasks and References